rundeck/rundeck/docs/en/manual/04-jobs.md

 ### Timeout

 You can set a maximum runtime for a job.
 If the runtime exceeds this value, the job will be halted (as if a user had killed it.)
+(Note: Timeout only affects the job if is invoked directly, not if it is used as a Job Reference.)

 ![Job Timeout field](../figures/jobs-timeout-field.png)